bkietz/maud/index.rst

 .. _generated files blurb:

-Built-in support for generated files
+First class support for generated files
     A common source of cmake boilerplate is wiring up rendering of template files, running schema compilers, and otherwise generating code. ``Maud`` provides a single build subdirectory for these files to land in and natively supports